10 best Loewe bags to invest in for some Spanish glamour in your closet

 6 /10

-The gold lock might remind you of the Hermes Birkin bags, but this Loewe bag has a more boxy body and is ideal for those who like adding drama to work accessories.
+The gold lock might remind you of the Hermes Birkin bags, but this Loewe bag has a boxier body and is ideal for those who like adding drama to work accessories.
 It was launched in the 1970s to celebrate the burgeoning female workforce.

 Rolled leather top handles give the Loewe Amazona a formal look while the high-quality napa calfskin body, additional crossbody strap, gold suede lining and other gold hardware impart a classy air.
 Zip closures, internal compartments and a slip pocket for the padlock key make it a harmonious blend of form and fun.